wwilsman/Datepicker.js/README.md

 - **`calendar:`** The actual calendar for any given month.
 - **`day:`** An individual day within the calendar.

 See the default templates for reference.
-For a list of available properties within each template see the `render()` and `getData()` methods.
+For a list of available properties within each template context, also see the default templates.

 ## Methods